1Ir-is/COMP1786-CourseWork/README.md

 ## Application Description

 ### Features
-- **Add Hike Details**: Users can input and store information about their hikes, including the hike's name, location, date, parking availability, length, difficulty level, and description (if any).
+- **Add Hike Details**: Users can input and store information about their hikes, including the hike's name, location, date, parking availability, length, weather, time start, difficulty level, and description (if any).
 - **Store, View, and Delete Hike Details or Reset the Database**: All user-provided details are initially stored on the device in an SQLite database.
 - **Search**: Users can search for hikes based on name of hike.